Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.15 |

-Removes the death screen and instantly teleports the player to their respawn point.
-In Bedrock, this rule is named immediateRespawn.
+Removes the death screen and instantly teleports the player to their spawn point.
+On Bedrock, this rule is named immediateRespawn.

 /gamerule doImmediateRespawn true